brytemorio/Algorithmic-Bridge/README.md

 ---

-A Bridge for transfers of crypto assets between different blockchains It is based on ideas picked from the [Xclaim paper](https://github.com/brytemorio/Algorithmic-Bride/blob/main/XCLAIM(research%20paper).pdf)
+A Bridge for transfers of crypto assets between different blockchains It is based on ideas picked from the [Xclaim paper](https://github.com/brytemorio/Algorithmic-Bride/blob/main/XCLAIM(research%20paper).pdf).
-Well actually the Bridge is just me playing around with tech :grin: